district-labs/web3-sets/apps/docs/pages/architecture/conditions.md

 }
 ```

-In the example above The `credential` Entity using the `MembershipCredential` schema has two conditionals applied to the verifiable credential we expect to be available during runtime.
+In the example above The `credential` Entity using the `MembershipCredential` schema has two condition operations applied to the state artifact we expect to be available during runtime.

 For context here are the sub-fields available the MembershipCredential credential.